What Is a B2B Buying Journey Map?

 Committee composition shifts as deals progress.
 Early problem awareness typically involves 2 to 3 people: the problem owner who feels the pain, a technical evaluator who assesses feasibility, and often a budget influencer who understands financial constraints.

 Solution exploration pulls in technical specialists and department leaders.
-Partner evaluation activates the full committee: procurement specialists, security reviewers, implementation teams, and executive sponsors.
-Late-stage decisions bring in legal reviewers and final approval authorities.
+Partner evaluation activates the full committee, bringing procurement specialists, security reviewers, implementation teams, and executive sponsors into a single decision orbit.
+Late-stage decisions then layer in legal reviewers and final approval authorities, which is why deals that looked close can stall for weeks.

-The critical insight most B2B demand generation guides miss is that committee composition varies dramatically by deal profile.
+Most B2B demand generation guides miss a critical point: committee composition varies dramatically by deal profile.
 Understanding these patterns lets you anticipate stakeholder needs and prepare relevant content before committees ask for it.
 If your deals involve security and procurement, you cannot wait until evaluation to map stakeholders.

 How Do You Map Content and Signals to Buying Journey Stages?

 The Starr Conspiracy maps content to demand signals, not just stages.
 When prospects download competitive comparison guides, they signal evaluation-stage activity.
 When they request pricing information, they signal procurement readiness.
-This creates precise activation triggers instead of stage-based assumptions.
+Precise activation triggers replace stage-based assumptions that are usually wrong by the time sales acts on them.

 Signal taxonomy reduces wasted SDR cycles by preventing premature outreach.
 Early-stage signals include: